DrC0okie/HEIG_CLD_Labo2/README.md

 ## Introduction

-This document contains all the deliverables of the laboratory #2 of the CLD course.
-We will not include the precise procedure followed by our group along the lab, however, we will discuss some elements and configurations about this laboratory.
+This document contains all the deliverables for Laboratory #2 of the CLD course.
+We will not include the precise procedure followed by our group during the lab; however, we will discuss some elements and configurations related to this laboratory.

-In this lab, we are going to create a RDS instance that runs MySQL, then we will migrate the Drupal database from our EC2 instance to the RDS one.
-After that we will create a load balancer to balance the traffic on 2 of our EC2 instances.
-Finally we will do some load tests with Jmeter and discuss the results.
+During this lab, we will create an RDS instance that runs MySQL.
+Then, we will migrate the Drupal database from our EC2 instance to the RDS instance.
+After that, we will create a load balancer to balance the traffic between two of our EC2 instances.
+Finally, we will perform some load tests with JMeter and discuss the results.

 ## Part 1: Create a database using RDS

-In this task, we had to create and configure a AWS RDS instance that runs MySQL 8.0.27.
+For this task, we were required to create and configure an AWS RDS instance running MySQL version 8.0.27.

 ## Deliverable 1